orthopus/01-myohand/README.md

 [<img src="assets/myohand_fusion360.png" alt="myohand_fusion360"/>](https://a360.co/2OGJdoU)

-*Click on the image to view the myohand in Fusion 360 viewer*
+🧐 *Tip : open the image in a new tab to view the myohand in Fusion 360 viewer*

 ### About software : embedded source code release notes